 Next we have the opening credits and, well, let’s all just look at it because it wasn’t until I watched the opening credits the entire way through did I realize what bothered me so much about the show without ever looking at an episode.
 That ‘feeling’ always hits me when I’m looking at something done by Mitsuo Fukuda.
 Who is Mitsuo Fukuda?
 That bastard is responsible for my most hated anime series of all time: Gundam SEED and Gundam SEED Destiny.
 You can see GSD’s influences all over the opening credits.
 Hell, the main blonde girl has a passing resemblance to Stella from GSD (who deserved a far bloodier and much more painful death) and the main brown-hair guy is a near dead ringer for…a character from the SEED franchise who is an entirely different can of worms and we won’t be getting into here because I can rant about him until the next Ice Age.

 Unfortunately, the design and look of the episode doesn’t seem to be the only area where GSD had heavy influence.
-But we’ll get to that soon enough.
+But, we’ll get to that soon enough.
 Shortly after the death scene we cut to a woman in a dress waking up on an island floating in space.
 This would be our main character Ange and she doesn’t look thrilled to be there.
 She eventually runs into some blond guy in a suit, who I’m assuming is the main villain of the show, who begins monologuing about his role in the story.
 Apparently he was a scientist on Earth working on different quantum theories, when an experiment went wrong and suspending the floating island outside of the time-space continuum.
 From there, he realizes he is right in the middle of a DC style multiverse and can interact with the parallel Earths.
 So, he decides to be a douchebag and play God in the different Earths to try and perfect humanity.
+A Douchegod, if you will.

 Annnnd pause!
 Because this storyline is one that has a tendency to come up in Japanese media: the ‘malevolent deity’.
 Whether it’s a human who ascends to the role of ‘god’ or a ‘god’ whose plans for humanity clash with humanity’s plans for itself, the Malevolent Deity is a well anime, manga and video games loves to draw from.
 The idea is that this character trope raises the stakes for the protagonists, however I find that the opposite effect is usually true and the stakes decrease with the antagonist’s omnipotence since there is no chance of the Malevolent Deity winning in the end.